Thurluth/Popups-Android/README.md

                                     int displayableChoices,
                                     OnSelectedListener listener);
 ```
-> _displayableChoices_ set on 3 by default or if the value entered is incorrect (<= 0)
+> _displayableChoices_ set on 3 by default or if the value entered is incorrect (<= 0)<br/>

-> this is the number of choices that can be displayed at once, when this number is passed,
+This is the number of choices that can be displayed at once, when this number is passed,
 choices are scrollable.

 ```